demisto/content/Packs/CommonScripts/Scripts/FileCreateAndUploadV2/README.md

-Will create a file (using the given data input or entry ID) and upload it to current investigation war room.
+Creates a file (using the given data input or entry ID) and uploads it to the current investigation War Room.

 ## Script Data